 Rent control policies prevent new construction.
 If you’re looking for an upgrade, it won’t happen.
 Even if the laws change, the neighborhood has already set the pace.

 Evictions happen when tenants can’t pay rent.
 This is a horrible thing that no one, even the landlord, wants to happen.
 But this isn’t something that happens in rent-controlled apartments.

 Con: Worse Maintenance

 Because the landlord isn’t getting as big of a turnout as he normally would, he can’t keep up with the maintenance like other landlords.
 So you may notice that the apartment is staying in the past instead of moving forward.

 Pros Vs. Cons For Landlords

 Should landlords receive more benefits?
 They own the complexes they are managing and should make the rules.
 Many argue this case and believe they should have the same rights as other business owners.

 This is the most important pro for landlords in rent-controlled apartments.
 They will appeal to renters and tenants who are looking for something they can afford.
 Try keeping prices for new tenants close to that of old tenants.

 Con: Lower Investment Turnout

-Your tenants are getting paid more and more as the economy changes.
+Your tenants earn more when the economy improves.
 But as a landlord, you won’t.
 This is because, in a rent-controlled apartment, you can’t increase the rent as the cost of living increases.